soumiksutradhar/soumiksutradhar/README.md

 # Hey there traveller!
 - Soumik here (⁠｡⁠•̀⁠ᴗ⁠-⁠)⁠✧
-- I’m currently learning DevOps tools and Game Dev
+- I’m currently learning about Cloud, DevOps tools and a lil bit of Game Dev
 - Always learning and cooking something ;)

 <p align="center">